kasooja/my-dl-practice/README.md

 My first deep learning practice.
-\n Using simple RNN and CNN for sentence embedding
+\n Using simple RNN and CNN for computing sentence embedding